The aftermath of mass shootings infiltrates every corner of survivors’ lives

 Tia Christiansen had worked in the music industry for more than 20 years when a gunman unleashed the deadliest mass shooting in modern U.S. history at a Las Vegas music festival she helped organize in October 2017.

-The shooter rained gunfire from the windows of a high-rise casino hotel into an outdoor concert crowd, killing 58 people and injuring more than 850.
+The shooter rained gunfire from the windows of a high-rise casino hotel into an outdoor concert crowd, killing 58 people and wounding more than 850.

 Christiansen was scheduled to be at the festival that day.
 But she felt ill and stayed in her room, two doors down from where the gunman fired.